Lil Wayne: Early life

 Carter was enrolled in the gifted program at Lafayette Elementary School.
 He later attended Eleanor McMain Secondary School for two years, where he was an honor student and a member of the drama club, playing the Tin Man in the school's production of The Wiz.
-After matriculating to Marion Abramson Senior High School, Carter dropped out at age 14 to focus on his musical career.
+Despite matriculating to Marion Abramson Senior High School, Carter left during his tenth grade year to pursue a GED.
+Carter's mother made the decision to remove him from school for his safety.
+At 15, Carter was already finding success in the music industry; his mother decided he needed to leave high school after discovering the gun he packed in his school bag for protection.

 Carter wrote his first rap song at age eight.
-In the summer of 1991, he met rapper and Cash Money Records co-founder Bryan "Baby" Williams (known currently as Birdman), who mentored him and encouraged his love of hip-hop; Birdman included Carter on several Cash Money tracks, and Carter would often record freestyle raps on Williams' answering machine.
+In the summer of 1991, he met rapper and Cash Money Records co-founder Bryan "Baby" Williams (known currently as Birdman), who mentored him and encouraged his love of hip-hop; Birdman included Carter on several Cash Money tracks, and he (in return) would often record freestyle raps on Williams' answering machine.

 In 1994, at age 12, Carter suffered a near-fatal self-inflicted gunshot wound to the chest.
-At the time he said the injury was accidental.
-Decades later Carter claimed that it was an attempted suicide after he was told by his mother that he would have to end his rap-related associations.
-Carter credits off-duty police officer Robert Hoobler, who he calls "Uncle Bob", with saving his life by insisting the dying child be driven immediately to hospital in a police car rather than waiting for an ambulance to become available.
+At the time, he said the injury was accidental.
+However, in September 2018, Carter claimed in interviews that it was a suicide attempt after he was told by his mother that he would have to end his rap-related associations.
+Carter credits off-duty police officer Robert Hoobler (1956–2022), who he calls "Uncle Bob", with saving his life by insisting the dying child be driven immediately to hospital in a police car rather than waiting for an ambulance to become available.
 Other accounts indicate that several officers played a part in deciding on and implementing that course of action.